Skip to content

 We encourage you to "backup" your configuration, especially before and after you make changes.

-Note: you can also use the asl-backup-menu command to access this menu.
+NOTE: you can also use the asl-backup-menu command directly from the Linux CLI to access this menu.

 Diagnostics